M.S. Health Studies (concentration areas below)

 - International students' materials should be submitted by September 1st

-For all new 2020 applicants: the following items are required for the College of Health Sciences graduate admissions.
+The following items are required for the College of Health Sciences graduate admissions:

-1. Transcripts (Please see instructions on how to send your transcripts via the WebAdMIT portal)
+1. Transcripts (Please click here for step-by-step instructions on how to send your official transcripts electronically after you submit your application)

-2. Test Scores (Please see instructions on how to send your test scores via the WebAdMIT/Liason portal)
+2. Test Scores (Please click here for instructions on how to send your test scores)

 NOTE: If you are not able to take the GRE/PRAXIS II due to COVID-19, we will waive this requirement from your application.
 If you have already taken the GRE/PRAXIS II, feel free to submit your scores through your Liason portal.

-3. A Current Curriculum Vitae/ Resume (Upload to the WebAdMIT portal)
+3. A Current Curriculum Vitae/ Resume (Upload to your Liaison application portal)

 Letters should be from a former professor (ideally) or by others who can accurately address the applicant's academic performance and/or ability to successfully complete graduate studies.